brajeshwar/brajeshwar.github.io/_posts/2003/2003-10-19-tips-for-those-who-make-websites-quality-websites.md

----
-layout: post
-title: Tips for those who make websites, quality websites
+# Tips for those who make websites, quality websites
----

 I have been trying hard during weekends to make this site a bit more easy to navigate, more usable and more toward standards.
 I think the [quality tips](http://www.w3.org/QA/Tips/) for webmasters from w3.org would be a useful read for many who maintains blogs.